Summary

 I know that the director Doug Liman wanted this movie to be released in theaters, but I can see why it didn't happen since it looks and feels like a movie made for streaming.
 If they did a double screening showing both this film and the original, I would gladly agree to it.

-Overall, for most viewers"House by the road" will be quickly forgotten as this film's target audience grew up with the excellent original.
+Overall, for most viewers “House by the road” will quickly be forgotten as this film's target audience grew up with the excellent original.
 It's not terrible and is elevated to a sane level thanks to the extravagant antics Conor McGregor and some decent action scenes, but I'd suggest just watching the original instead.

 Posted by Eoin Friel, TheActionElite